ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 Interactive JavaScript library for creating dynamic charts.
 Highcharts is based on native browser technologies and tno reinvent the wheel.
 Thousands of developers have contributed their work for us to use in our own projects.
 Also backwards compatible for IE.

 ## JavaScript across the stack
-Not only does it make development a lot faster and easier by having a great community with lots of reusable code for your application (npm), It also lowers the barriers between front-end and backend developers by using the same programming language over the entire stack, so more efficiency and faster, leaner development which in turn means lower development costs.
+Not only does it make development a lot faster and easier by having a large community with lots of reusable code for your application (npm), It also lowers the barriers between front-end and backend developers by using the same programming language over the entire stack, so more efficiency and faster, leaner development which in turn means lower development costs.
 Also worth noting is that JavaScript currently is THE most popular programming language, so more developers will be able to easily understand and contribute to the application if needed.
 And probably the most important criteria: when it comes to cloud hosting, RAM is probably the main influencing factor when it comes to pricing.
 NodeJs uses less RAM than comparable Java applications.

 <img alt="performance" src="{{ '/img/stairwaytohealth/performance.png' | prepend: site.baseurl }}" class="image fit" style="width: 70%;">